wintermeyer/phx_tailwind_generators/README.md

 # PhxTailwindGenerators

+A scaffold generator for new resources which uses [Tailwind CSS](https://tailwindui.com) and not the default [Milligram](https://milligram.io).

-If you already have a [Tailwind CSS](https://tailwindui.com) system up and running within your Phoenix application than you just have to add `{:phx_tailwind_generators, "~> 0.1.0"}` to your `mix.exs` and run a `mix deps.get` to get access to the `mix phx.gen.tailwind Blog Post posts title body:text` generator.
+If you already have a Tailwind system up and running within your Phoenix application than you just have to add `{:phx_tailwind_generators, "~> 0.1.0"}` to your `mix.exs` and run a `mix deps.get` to get access to the `mix phx.gen.tailwind Blog Post posts title body:text` generator.

 If you don't have a Tailwind setup yet ...
 I have you covered.
 And yes, you can use this Howto even if you don't want to use the generator.

 ## Setup Phoenix with Tailwind

 A step by step howto to setup a Phoenix system with [Tailwind CSS](https://tailwindui.com).
 When useful I use the output of [diff](https://en.wikipedia.org/wiki/Diff) to describe where to include/change code (the first number is the line number).

+I promise to not use "this is easy".
+Nothing is easy if you don't know how to do it.

 ### A green field